 Linda and her husband Tom have been maintaining a property management business for a little over two years.
 Their highest expenses revolve around the maintenance sector of their company – things like fuel, equipment, and labor.
 Tom maintains a good relationship with the vendor where they purchase their equipment, but the supplier recently stopped carrying the specific brand they usually buy.
 Eventually, parts to maintain their equipment were harder to pick up locally.
 Linda ordered replacement parts online from a different supplier using a prepaid account.

 Shortly after her second order, she began receiving offers for a gas card that had denied them credit just a couple months earlier.
-Tom and Linda had no idea the online parts store had an affiliate relationship with the fuel card provider.
+Tom and Linda had no idea the online parts store had reported her purchases tot he bureaus, and that had boosted her credit scores.
 By adding a new parts supplier to their existing prepaid accounts they were able to expand their credit-building to another segment of their regular expenses.

 In addition to his regular day job, Sammy has a home-based real estate investment company.
 He buys foreclosed or distressed properties, makes a few necessary upgrades or improvements, and then sells the properties for a modest profit.
 He usually pays for the materials out of pocket, paying cash or using his personal credit cards for his purchases.
 He worked out an arrangement with a local carpet supplier who provides the materials on a discounted basis if he hires their laborers to do the installation, but he has to pay the invoice within 10 days of the work being completed.